BenchmarkXPRT/Public-AIXPRT-Resources/Installation readmes/AIXPRT TensorRT Windows Readme.md

 #### Steps to configure the machine and workloads

 1. Install dependencies:
-   * These workloads will require CUDA , cuDNN and TensorRT .
+   * These workloads will require CUDA, cuDNN and TensorRT .
 Please install the appropriate version of Cuda and cudnn associated with the TensorRT version.

     [Note] The instructions below assume the user is not connected to Internet via Proxy.
    * Install [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019).
 During the installation of Visual Studio please select the below option in the installation wizard and install. <br />